 Have you seen resin earrings and paperweights that look like drips of color sinking in clear epoxy?
 Then you’ve seen what happens when you use alcohol ink in epoxy.
 Alcohol inks can add bright colors and patterns to your resin crafts and jewelry.

-Some alcohol ink colors will change colors, and some will disappear altogether.
+Some alcohol ink colors will change colors, while others will disappear altogether.
 Colors in the pink and red range are notorious for this.
 You’ll add them to clear epoxy only to find a few minutes later that they’re gone.

 To ensure this doesn’t happen to you, use alcohol ink specifically for epoxy.
 This will make certain your colors stay vibrant after your resin cures.